 The Parish Finance Council is pleased to provide the Annual Financial Report of St. Mary-St. Catherine of Siena Parish for fiscal 2020-2021.
 (A complete set of the financial statements is available on the links in the red button below).

 The Parish Finance Council is deeply appreciative of your support, especially this year when many people experienced financial hardships.
 Due to rising costs of insurance, utilities, and the overall cost of goods and services, our budget for 2021-2022 projects an operating deficit.
-For those of you who are able, we would earnestly ask that you consider increasing the level of your of financial commitment to the Parish so that we can return to a balanced operating budget while continuing all of our Parish ministries that help so many in our community.
+For those of you who are able, we would earnestly ask that you consider increasing the level of your financial commitment to the Parish so we can maintain a balanced operating budget while continuing all of our Parish ministries that help so many in our community.
 Stay safe and well.

-Rev. James Ronan (Chair), Nancy Higgins (Vice-Chair), Brian Fleming, Dennis Hanson, Maureen Moore, Tom Mosel, Robert Rooney, Kevin Walsh, James Santosuosso (Ex Officio)
+Fr.
+Ronan (Chair), Kevin Walsh (Vice chair), Brian Fleming, Dennis Hanson, Nancy Higgins, Maureen Moore, Tom Mosel, Bob Rooney, James Santosuosso (Ex-officio).